-Affordable housing development in villages will be supported on rural exception sites close to village settlement boundaries, provided a local need is demonstrated by the Parish Council on behalf of their residents, based on evidence gained from an approved local housing needs survey.
+Affordable housing development in villages will be supported on rural exception sites adjacent or continuous to village settlement boundaries or where it will enhance or maintain the vitality of rural communities, provided a local need is demonstrated by the Parish Council on behalf of their residents, based on evidence gained from an approved local housing needs survey.
 A proportion of market housing which facilitates the provision of significant additional affordable housing may be appropriate on rural exception sites.
 Information to demonstrate that the market housing is essential to cross-subsidise the delivery of the affordable housing and that the development would not be viable without this cross-subsidy will be required.
 At the scheme level, the number of open market units on the rural exception site will be strictly limited to only the number of units required to facilitate the provision of significant affordable housing units on a rural exception site.
 The number of affordable units and total floorspace on a site should always be greater than the number of open market units or floorspace.
 The actual number will be determined on local circumstances, evidence of local need and the overall viability of the scheme.